-- There are a total of three activated sludge plants that remove solids. - Newly constructed Activated Sludge Plant #4 is online, however, a problem has developed with the waste pumps and associated equipment that is now being addressed by the manufacturer.

-- The facility is sending 50-60% of the flow through Activator #4 due to better treatment performance and efficacy. - DPW has plans in the near future to take the older activator plants offline one at a time to remove the accumulation of solids from the tanks and perform maintenance and equipment repairs.
+- There are a total of three activated sludge plants that remove solids. - Newly constructed Activated Sludge Plant #4 is online. - o Problems that developed with the waste pumps and associated equipment have been addressed by the manufacturer and corrected.
+The activator system was taken offline and the repairs were made and then put back online on November 9, 2022 - The facility is sending 50-60% of the flow through Activator #4 due to better treatment performance and efficacy. - DPW has plans in the near future to take the older activator plants offline one at a time to remove the accumulation of solids from the tanks and perform maintenance and equipment repairs.
 However, this cannot be done until all equipment at the Activated Sludge Plant #4 is online and functioning as designed. - Though flow rates are down, the wastewater flowing through the plant will help prevent stagnation of the water. - Once completed, this project will improve nitrogen removal and reduce solids concentrations in the biological reactors.